beluchin/svm/README.md

 # svm
 Spartans swim team video manager

 Use this command line tool to rename videos in YouTube.
-The following subcommands are available: `rename`, `rename-many`, `undo`, and `reset-credentials`.
+The following subcommands are available: `rename-in-playlist`, `rename`, `rename-many`, `undo`, and `reset-credentials`.
 The subcommands are invoked via the `svm.bat` command (or `svm` on a Mac) as in:

     svm.bat <subcommand> ...

 Help messages are available for the tool and for each subcommand:

     svm.bat -h
-    svm.bat rename -h
+    svm.bat rename-in-playlist -h

+You may rename videos in a playlist with the `rename-in-playlist` subcommand.
+The subcommand takes in as arguments the **playlist id** and a file of old-to-new title mappings (comma separated):

+    svm.bat rename-in-playlist playlistId /the/path/to/the/file/with/mappings

 To rename a video, you need to provide the YouTube video id and the new title in a comma-separated pair:

     svm.bat rename the_video_id,the_new_title